 If a person is alone in a room, watching a funny movie, then it surely doesn’t indicate defensiveness and the person may just be trying to make himself more comfortable.

 Avoid this gesture as much as you can because it decreases your credibility.
 Tell me, will you believe a speaker’s words if he talks with his arms crossed?
 Absolutely not!
-You’ll think that he is insecure or is hiding something or is misleading or deceiving you.
+You’ll probably think that they are insecure or hiding something or misleading or deceiving you.

-Also, you might pay little attention to what he has to say because your mind is preoccupied with the negative feelings that you developed towards him due to his defensive gesture.
+Also, you may end up paying little attention to what he has to say because your mind is preoccupied with the negative feelings that you developed towards him due to his defensive gesture.